casassg/auto-merge-bot/README.md

 ## Known Limitations

 - PRs from forks modifying `.github/workflows` are not supported. [casassg/auto-merge-bot#1](https://github.com/casassg/auto-merge-bot/issues/1)
-- PR review comments for forks are not supported. [casassg/auto-merge-bot#3](https://github.com/casassg/auto-merge-bot/issues/3)
+- PR review comments for forks are not supported and actively discouraged to use.
+Use comments instead. [casassg/auto-merge-bot#3](https://github.com/casassg/auto-merge-bot/issues/3)

 ## Code ownership